hiero-ledger/hiero-mirror-node-explorer/CONFIGURATION.md

 # Mirror Node Explorer Configuration

-Mirror Node Explorer can be configured using two files:
+Mirror Node Explorer can be configured using the following files:
-- [core-config.json](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/core-config.json) enables to set global configuration parameters
+- [core-config.json](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/core-config.json) enables to set global configuration parameters.
+These encompass in particular all visual and textual elements which constitute the branding of the explorer.
-- [networks-config.json](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/networks-config.json) specifies the networks (ie mainnet, testnet…) that can be explored as well as network-specific configuration parameters.
+- [networks-config.json](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/networks-config.json) provides the definition of the networks (e.g. mainnet, testnet…) that can be explored as well as network-specific configuration parameters.
+- [style-config.css](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/style-config.css) specifies the CSS colors used depending upon the mode (light/dark) and network chosen.

 #### About optional parameters
 Unless specified, parameter values can be absent or `null`.
 In that case, Explorer applies a default behavior specified in the sections below.